Skip to definition.

 - slump, fall off

-8. Fall or sink heavily
+8. Fall or drop heavily into a seated or reclined position

 9. Embed deeply

-"She sank her fingers into the soft sand"
+"She sank her fingers into the soft sand";

 - bury

-See also: sink in, sinker, sinking, unsuccessful
+See also: travel, unsuccessful